Events

 Guest Speaker - Steven Jaffe

-On September 29–30, 1941, in Babyn Yar, a ravine in Kyiv, the Nazis slaughtered more Jews in two days than in any other single German massacre, killing 33,771 Jews.
-In total, from September 29, 1941, until October 1943, the Nazi occupation authorities killed nearly 100,000 people in and near Babyn Yar.
+On September 29–30, 1941, in Babyn Yar, a ravine in Kyiv, the Nazis slaughtered more Jews in two days than in any other single Nazi massacre, killing 33,771 Jews.
+In total, from September 29, 1941, until October 1943, the Nazis killed nearly 100,000 people in and near Babyn Yar.

 It was reported that when the Jews – men, women and children – arrived at Babi Yar, they were led through several stages where they were forced to surrender their belongings, then remove their coats, shoes, outer clothing, and eventually even their underwear.